zer0sh0t/zer0sh0t.github.io/_experience/la.md

     Video 2: Demonstration of collision avoidance algorithm in a 2d highway environment
 </div>

-Using the proposed approaches, I developed a proof of concept for a self-driving car that operates within a custom-made simulator, which successfully secured our initial funding.
+Using the developed approaches, I created a proof of concept for a self-driving car that operates within a custom-made simulator, which successfully secured our initial funding.